BTNeandertha1/BTDiablo/README.md

 - Add more evil urns?

 # Patch Notes XXIII
+- Fixed a bug where the Horadric Cube inventory was too big
+- Optimized Town destinations for Act 2-5
 - Buffed Crafting greatly
 - Buffed Many Uniques and Set Items
 - Nerfed Rune Exp but Decreased Death Penalty to 10% all difficulties